Fact-checked by the CapitalLendingNews editorial team

 - Not tracking transactions in real time

-Key Takeaway: The top mistake among zero-based budgeting beginners is omitting irregular expenses, which causes budget breakdowns within the first 60 days.
-Divide annual costs by 12 and fund them monthly — a practice endorsed by Ramsey Solutions’ budgeting guidance.
+Key Takeaway: The top mistake among beginners is omitting irregular expenses, which causes budget breakdowns within the first 60 days.
+Divide annual costs by 12 and fund them monthly, a practice endorsed by Ramsey Solutions’ budgeting guidance.

 Which Tools Make Zero-Based Budgeting Easier to Maintain?

-The right tool reduces the friction of daily tracking, which is the biggest barrier to long-term success with zero-based budgeting.
-Three platforms dominate this space in 2025.
+The right tool reduces the friction of daily tracking, which is the biggest barrier to long-term success.
+Three platforms dominate this space.

 YNAB (You Need A Budget)